Compute minutes

 Job duration * Cost factor

-• Job duration: The time, in seconds, that a job took to run on a instance runner, not including time spent in the created or pending statuses.
+• Job duration: The time, in seconds, that a job took to run on an instance runner, not including time spent in the created or pending statuses.

-• Cost factor: A number based on project visibility.
+• Cost factor: A number based on the project type.

-The value is transformed into compute minutes and added to the count of used units in the job’s top-level namespace.
+The value is converted into compute minutes and added to the count of used units in the job’s top-level namespace.

 For example, if a user alice runs a pipeline:

-• Under the gitlab-org namespace, the compute minutes used by each job in the pipeline are added to the overall consumption for the gitlab-org namespace, not the alice namespace.
+• In a project in the gitlab-org namespace, the compute minutes used by each job in the pipeline are added to the overall consumption for the gitlab-org namespace, not the alice namespace.

-• For one of the personal projects in their namespace, the compute minutes are added to the overall consumption for the alice namespace.
+• In a personal projects in their alice namespace, the compute minutes are added to the overall consumption for their namespace.

 The compute used by one pipeline is the total compute minutes used by all the jobs that ran in the pipeline.
 Jobs can run concurrently, so the total compute usage can be higher than the end-to-end duration of a pipeline.